 How to Measure Progress During a Cut

-Make sure you're keeping track of progress so you know if your numbers are working or not.
-The traditional bathroom scale is a decent measure of change as it will show weight loss, but because there are so many things that can impact that number, there are other (and often better) measures as well.
+Make sure you're keeping track of progress to know whether your numbers are working.
+The traditional bathroom scale is a decent measure of change as it will show weight loss, but because so many things can impact that number, there are other (and often better) measures as well.

 At WAG, we find the most useful measure of progress changes in weekly progress pictures.
-While I don't want anyone to see pictures of me in my Power Ranger skivvies, I still take them because it is easier to see fat loss visually, as opposed to just weight loss shown by the scale.
+While I don't want anyone to see pictures of me in my Power Ranger skivvies, I still take them because it is easier to see fat loss visually than the weight loss shown by the scale.

 With a WAG Coach, you'll have access to our coaching app, Seismic, which will show you your pictures side-by-side so you and your coach can see how things change from week to week.

 There are many other options to track progress, and you can decide what's the most important measure to you!
 In short, don't just rely on the scale.